Open-Wide/OwEzFetchAndListBundle/README.md

 ## Usage ##

-You can use the tools of this Helper in many ways, first, you have to know what you need it for.
+You can use the tools of this bundle in many ways, first, you have to know what you need it for.

 ### What do you need ? ###

-If you just want to fetch an item, a group of items, you can use all the availables search service of this helper.
+If you just want to fetch an item, a group of items, you can use all the availables search service of this bundle.
-However, if you need to implement an interface where you fetch and list items (and even paginate them), you can use some tools provided in this Helper to get there easily !
+However, if you need to implement an interface where you fetch and list items (and even paginate them), you can use some tools provided in this bundle to get there easily !

 ### You need to implement a complete Fetch an search interface ###